4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 sensors.
 If you do not have access to such data, you can generate synthetic measurements using the code provided here.

-Using the :class:`~smsfusion.simulate.IMUSimulator` class, you can generate synthetic 3D motion data and corresponding IMU accelerometer and gyroscope measurements..
+Using the :class:`~smsfusion.simulate.IMUSimulator` class in the ``simulate`` module, you can generate synthetic 3D motion data and corresponding IMU accelerometer and gyroscope measurements.
 For example, you can simulate beating motion:

 .. code-block:: python